hsf-training/hsf-training-matplotlib/_episodes/01-introduction.md

 keypoints:
 - "Matplotlib graphs data in Figures, each of which can contain components that can be manipulated: axis, legend, labels, etc."
 - "Many kinds of plots can be produced: scatter plots, bar plots, pie charts, and many more"
-- "HEP stying is available via the `mplhep` package, with recommended plotting styles from LHC experiments"
+- "HEP styling is available via the `mplhep` package, with recommended plotting styles from LHC experiments"
 - "Matplotlib can take objects containing data and bin them to produce histograms (which are very common in HEP)"
 - "Check the [Matplotlib documentation](https://matplotlib.org/) for getting details on all the available options"
 ---